haskell/criterion/www/tutorial.md

 `--template json --output mydata.json`, you'll get a big JSON dump of your data.

-You can also write out a basic CSV file using `--csv`, and a JUnit-compatible XML file using `--junit`.
+You can also write out a basic CSV file using `--csv`, a JSON file using `--json`, and a JUnit-compatible XML file using `--junit`.
 (The contents of these files are likely to change in the not-too-distant future.)

 # Linear regression